 “This is the reality of being a Heart Mummy” – Jade’s Story

-The day to day life in a hospital where you are constantly watching the monitor to make sure your baby is OK, watching the number going low and praying the come back up again.
-The beeping of the monitors play continuously in your head, even when your not in the room.
-You hate to leave their side for even a second, scared that something might happen while your gone, so you rush anything you need to do just to get back by their side again.
-You have Doctors and Nurses telling you that you need to rest, but they also know that you don’t want to leave your babies side, so they try their best to reassure you in anyway possible.
+The day to day life in a hospital where you are constantly watching the monitor to make sure your baby is OK, watching the number going low and praying they come back up again.
+The beeping of the monitors play continuously in your head, even when you’re not in the room.
+You hate to leave their side for even a second, scared that something might happen while you’re gone, so you rush anything you need to do just to get back by their side again.
+You have doctors and nurses telling you that you need to rest, but they also know that you don’t want to leave your babies side, so they try their best to reassure you in anyway possible.

 The day you hear that your baby is moving to a ward is a day you couldn’t explain, it’s excitement but it’s also worry, you’re relieved but also scared.

 Every little thing your baby achieves is a huge thing when your a Heart Mummy, the simplest of things means so much more, their first milk in a bottle, their first word, their first feed of solid food even their first tap of a toy.

 They say with any baby “Prepare for restless nights” but when you’re a Heart Mummy, every day for the rest of your life is a restless night, the fear never leaves, you worry if their breathing is normal, if they’re too cold or too hot, you always listen to their breathing and make sure they’re OK.
 Going a family day out is more stressful than we show, extra blankets, extra clothes, snacks and drinks, you’re constantly checking their colour in case they turn blue, even if they feel warm, you worry.